Rahil71/Graphical-Password-Authentication-and-Task-Management-System/readme.md

     ```

     This will create the required tables (`users` and any other necessary tables) in your `lexus` database.

+### Redis

+This application uses **Redis** to cache user data for performance optimization.
+Follow these steps to set up Redis:

+1. **Install Redis**: Install Redis on your machine.
+For installation instructions, visit [Redis Official Website](https://redis.io/).

+2. **Start the Redis Server**: Start the Redis server to enable caching.

+    ```bash
+    redis-server
+    ```

+3. **Verify Connection**: Ensure that Redis is running and accessible on `localhost` at port `6379` (default settings).
+No additional configuration is required unless you use a custom setup.

+4. **Integration in App**: Redis is used to store user session data and improve login efficiency by reducing database queries.
+Data like `user credentials` and `selected images` are cached during login and sign-up processes.

 ## File Structure